 - provides weather observations over areas that may not have had observations, such as on/off ramps, overpasses, secondary highways and in-town roads

-Alberta Transportation is exploring how Mobile RWIS could be integrated into 511 Alberta for real-time, enhanced situation awareness of road conditions.
+Alberta Transportation and Economic Corridors is exploring how Mobile RWIS could be integrated into 511 Alberta for real-time, enhanced situation awareness of road conditions.

 Maintenance Decision Support System (MDSS)

 MDSS is a relatively new technology that works with the RWIS system to recommend road maintenance treatments in winter.
 Its knowledge base incorporates road treatment plans from all highway maintenance contractors.

 MDSS road treatment plans are dynamically matched with weather and road condition forecasts generated by the RWIS system.
 This information is used to recommend snow plowing action, chemical type and application rate for expected weather and road conditions.

 The Alberta MDSS was the first system in Canada to be implemented provincewide.

 Several emerging technologies have the potential to change transportation systems around the world.

 Although these technologies remain unproven, they are gaining momentum and interest, and government is tracking their progress.